turingschool/backend-curriculum-site/module2/lessons/crud-intro-sinatra.markdown

 ### Worktime

 #### Robot World

+You'll be working in pairs for this challenge.

 Fork [this repository](https://github.com/turingschool-examples/robot-world) and CRUD out a robot.
 This app should be a directory of robots.
 A robot has a name, city, state, and department.
 Users should be able to enter a robot (create), see a list of all of the robots, see each robot individually (read), edit a robot (update), and delete a robot (delete).